MateusMarinheiro/nix-env-tutorial/nix-shell-tutorial/step2/text.md

 <details>
 <summary>Outputs</summary>
-Finally the **outputs** section is the one we are more concerned with.
+Finally the <b>outputs</b> section is the one we are more concerned with.
 This allows us to state what the flake while produce once it is built.
-We can have multiple **outputs** at the same time such as:
+We can have multiple <b>outputs</b> at the same time such as:
   - Nix packages
   - Nix development environments (this is what we are interested in)
   - NixOS configurations